Popular search terms:

 Such as an installment agreement or an offer in compromise, you’ll need to make timely payments based on your agreement with the IRS.
 You’ll also need to stay current with your tax return filing and tax paying obligations during the time of the agreement, and if you enter into an offer in compromise, for five years after the IRS accepts your offer.

-If you are returned to Collection, you could review information regarding enforcement actions:
+When your case is returned to Collection, you may want to review information regarding enforcement actions:

 You could also review information regarding collection alternatives and resolutions: